LearnOnDemandSystems/docs/guides/cloud-slice/microsoft-azure/cloud-slice-setup.md

 - Azure application registration application ID
 - Azure application registration API key

-These values are required for the OneLearn Lab on Demand platform to be able to provision Cloud Slices for your labs.
+These values are required for the Skillable Studio platform to be able to provision Cloud Slices for your labs.
 If you are missing one or more of those values, or if you feel you did not complete one of the tasks listed above, review the steps in this document to find out what you missed.

 [Back to top][back-to-top]